 Salt Lake City, UT 84111

-Retrieving Birth & Death Certificates From the Utah Department of Health & Human Services
+Requesting Birth & Death Certificates Through the Utah Department of Health & Human Services

 The other option to obtain birth and death records would be through the state agency, which is the Utah Department of Health & Human Services.
 Birth and death certificates can be requested online or by mail in requests.